RsyncProject/rsync/rsync.1.md

     references.
 If a symlink chain is broken, an error is output and the file is dropped from the transfer.

-    This option supersedes any other options that affect symlinks in the transfer, since there are no symlinks left in the transfer.
+    This option supersedes any other option that affect symlinks in the transfer but [`--update-links`](#opt), which takes precedence.

     This option does not change the handling of existing symlinks on the receiving side, unlike versions of rsync prior to 2.6.3 which had the